turingschool/backend-curriculum-site/module1/lessons/test_driven_development.md

 You will not always have interaction patterns to guide your testing.
 In these cases, you'll need to decide for yourself what you'll name the methods and how you'll decide to implement its functionality.

-Create a `Mechanic` class.
-The primary responsibility of a mechanic is to takea  list of cars and determine which of those cars is due for an oil change (greater than 3,000 miles).
+You are planning to create a `Mechanic` class.
+The mechanic has a name and a shop they work at.
+The primary responsibility of a mechanic is to take a list of cars and determine which of those cars is due for an oil change (greater than 3,000 miles).

-Write a series of tests and create a Mechanic class.
+Write a series of tests and THEN create a Mechanic class.

 Share out with the class!

-### WrapUp
+### Wrap Up

 * How does letting tests drive your development lead you to stronger code?
 * What tradeoffs do you face when working with unit vs integration tests?